AriettaZ/set-game/README.md

   * File name and user name can't be empty
   * File name and user name shouldn't start with '.'

+##### Invalid Input
+  * If invalid inputs detected by the game, the player will be prompted to re-enter

 ***